laminas/laminas-filter/doc/book/intro.md

 # Introduction

-zend-filter provides a set of commonly needed data filters.
+laminas-filter provides a set of commonly needed data filters.
 It also provides a simple filter chaining mechanism by which multiple filters may be applied to a single datum in a user-defined order.